xwillorg/swag/README.md

 # WWW-design

+## Course
+The course really should be centered around your ideas and questions.
+For each class of the course there will a dedicated `.md` file, documenting everything that we did during the class.
+You can find them in `/course`.

 ## Setup

 We are using the following three core technologies: **VSCode, Git, and Vercel**.
 You are free to experiment with other services or tools, but for the sake of consistency and easier troubleshooting with your peers, we recommend sticking with this shared environment.